 "My brethren, be not many masters (teachers), knowing that we shall receive the greater condemnation" (James 3:1).
 Since teachers should teach according to ability, the purpose of this passage is not to dissuade anyone from using his talent, but the purpose is to show the responsibility resting upon teachers and to show the danger in a teacher's carlessly using his tongue to present ill-prepared and misleading lessons, as though it makes little difference.
 It is a dangerous sin to use one's tongue and say, "He saith" when He has not said it (Jeremiah 23:31).
 A teacher can easily misrepresent the Lord and thereby mislead the people.
 One should not put himself up as a teacher without realizing that he is presenting himself as a guide and that he is accepting a responsibility for souls.
 It is too bad for any capable person to destroy his own soul by neglecting to study and to show himself approved, but it is much worse for such a negligent student of the Bible to assume the responsibility of a teacher, and by his unjustifiable yet sometimes bold contentions for personal opinions and non-essential traditions to destroy not merely himself but whole congregations.
-Let us have a sufficiency of capable teachers, but let each teacher realize that h eis responsible to the Lord and that if he speaks carelessly and stupidly, he will "receive the greater damnation.'
+Let us have a sufficiency of capable teachers, but let each teacher realize that h eis responsible to the Lord and that if he speaks carelessly and stupidly, he will "receive the greater dampation.

 Another responsibility upon teachers is that they agree among themselves.
 "I beseech Euodias, and beseech Syntyche, that they be of the same mind" (Phil.
 4:2).
 Euodias and Syntyche must have been two teachers in the Philippian church who were inclined to disagree, and maybe to contend sharply right in the assembly.
 Paul evidently knew they could be of the same mind, else he would not have so recommended.
 Paul says, "I beseech."
-"Beseech" is a strong word, for it takes strong persuasion to get teachers who are personally do not really thing it essential, a little selfish, egotistic, and ambitious for but I believe we should all practice it for the higher seats, to be of the same mind.
-The sake of peace and the consciences of But they can agree.
-The conscientious teacher who lacks information regarding any important matter appreciates instruction, and he will not urge a divisive doctrine or policy without previous thorough study.
+"Beseech" is a strong word, for it takes strong persuasion to get teachers who are a little selfish, egotistic, and ambitious for But they can agree.
+The conscientious weak brothers."
+Surely such teachers are teacher who lacks information regarding any important matter appreciates instruction, and he will not urge a divisive doctrine or policy without previous thorough study.
 Get the spirit of Christ into teachers, and they will agree before they destroy a congregation.
 Anyone, of course, who becomes a heretic and would break up a congregation by urging error, should be dealt with as Paul directs (Titus 3:10).